-County Wide Planning Policies
+County-Wide Planning Policies

-The County Wide Planning Policies call for all jurisdictions in the county to recognize their dependence on natural systems and maintain a balance between human uses and the natural environment:
+The County-wide Planning Policies, a requirement for counties planning under RCW 36.70A.040, call for all jurisdictions in the county to recognize their dependence on natural systems and maintain a balance between human uses and the natural environment:

-- 10.1 Recognize our dependence on natural systems and maintain a balance between human uses and the environment. - Establish a pattern of intensity that is in concert with the ability of land and resources to sustain such use, reduce the effects of the built environment on the natural environment, conserve natural resources, and enable continued resource use. - 10.3 Protect soil, air, surface water, and groundwater quality. - Take action to conserve resources, increase use of renewable resources, and decrease dependence on non-renewable resources. - 10.5 Acknowledge that changing weather and climate patterns will impact the human, natural and built environments and plan for impacts such as increased wildfire, flooding, and sea-level rise. - 10.6 Protect and restore natural ecosystems, such as, forests, prairies, wetlands, surface and groundwater resources, that provide habitat for aquatic and terrestrial plants and animals. - 10.7 Provide for public access to natural resource lands, while ensuring that uses and economic activity which are allowed within those lands are sustainable. - 10.8 Provide for parks and open space and maintain significant wildlife habitat and corridors.
+10.1 Recognize our dependence on natural systems and maintain a balance between human uses and the environment.
+10.2 Establish a pattern of intensity that is in concert with the ability of land and resources to sustain such use, reduce the effects of the built environment on the natural environment conserve natural resources, and enable continued resource use.
+10.3 Protect soil, air, surface water, and groundwater quality.
+10.4 Take action to conserve resources, increase use of renewable resources, and decrease dependence on non-renewable resources.
+10.5 Acknowledge that changing weather and climate patterns will impact the human, natural and built environments and plan for impacts such as increased wildfire, flooding, and sea-level rise.
+10.6 Protect and restore natural ecosystems, such as, forests, prairies, wetlands, surface and groundwater resources, that provide habitat for aquatic and terrestrial plants and animals.
+10.7 Provide for public access to natural resource lands, while ensuring that uses and economic activity which are allowed within those lands are sustainable.
+10.8 Provide for parks and open space and maintain significant wildlife habitat and corridors.